vmware-archive/projectmonitor/README.md

 ### Tile colors

 Tiles are green for green projects, red for red projects, and light gray if the project's build server cannot be reached.
+If the build server is online but no builds have been run then the tile will appear in yellow.

 ### Project Ticker Codes